dcsync/pycobalt/README.md

 Usage
 =====

 PyCobalt comes in two parts: a Python library and an Aggressor library.

-The Python library provides an API which allows Python scripts to call Aggressor functions and register aliases, commands, and event handlers.
-The Aggressor library runs your Python scripts and performs actions on their behalf.
+The Python library provides an API for Python scripts to call Aggressor functions and register aliases, commands, and event handlers.
+The Aggressor library runs the Python scripts and performs actions on their behalf.

 Python Side
 -----------